We are Richard and Julie Parish, owners of Parish Lane Wines.

 So how did two city-dwelling wine novices become country-living wine business owners?

-As a school teacher and a musician we were almost clueless when we decided to enter the world of wine.
+As a school teacher and a musician we had a steep learning curve ahead of us when we decided to enter the world of wine.
 But naivety sprinkled with a bit of dreaming is often the start of great adventures, and in the the early 1990s we were ready for a lifestyle change.
 We wanted to escape to the country, be part of a real community and do something productive on the land.
 We found our piece of paradise in the Kalgan area, about 40km east of Albany Western Australia, surrounded by trees and gravel lanes and views of hills in the distance.
-But with full-time teaching positions being hard to come by in our new home our move to the country took longer than expected.
+But with full-time teaching positions being hard to come by in our new home, our move to the country took longer than expected.
 We spent a few years commuting from Perth to Albany on weekends and holidays, to work on our land and build a house there, until we were finally able to make a permanent move in 2000.

 During this time some friends who owned a vineyard suggested that our land would be good for growing grapes and we started planting vines in the late 1990s.
 With no prior experience in wine (except the drinking part) we didn’t quite know where this journey would take us.
 What we did know however was that we were going to need some help along the way.
 Luckily, the neighbours were friendly, the local wine community was welcoming and our friends and family were happy to pick grapes at harvest if there was cake involved.
 Not to mention wine.